About the Journal

 International Journal for Engineering Modelling (IJEM) was founded in 1988 (published initially under the Yugoslav Journal for Engineering Modelling).
 At the initiative of the late Professor Frane Damjanić, the journal was launched by Professor Ante Mihanović (editor-in-chief ) and Professor Pavao Marović (executive editor), with significant support from Roger J. Owen as a member of the editorial board, thanks to whom the journal was immediately recognized in the world, especially in the field of computer mechanics and numerical methods.

-Since 1992, it has changed its name to International Journal for Engineering Modelling.
+Since 1992, it has been called the International Journal for Engineering Modelling.
 The journal publishes papers in English.
 Since its inception, it has been published in printed form, and for the last 20 years, also in the online edition.
 Publishers have also changed over the years.
-In the first years, it was the Institute of Civil Engineering Zagreb, Faculty of Civil Engineering Split, and in 1992, it was joined by the Faculty of Civil Engineering Zagreb.
-Since 2016, the publishers have been the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture and the Faculty of Civil Engineering, Architecture and Geodesy, University of Split.
+In the first years, it was the Institute of Civil Engineering Zagreb and the Faculty of Civil Engineering Split; in 1992, it was joined by the Faculty of Civil Engineering Zagreb.
+From 2015 to 2025, the publishers were the Faculty of Civil Engineering, Architecture and Geodesy and the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture of the University of Split.
+From 2026, the journal will be published by the Faculty of Civil Engineering, Architecture, and Geodesy.

 Aims & Scope